About the Djilba Wildflower Festival

 History of the Festival

-The Esperance Wildflower Festival is a fascinating celebration of the region’s flora.
+The Djilba Wilflower Festival Esperance, formally the Esperance Wildflower Festival, is a fascinating celebration of the region’s flora and cultural heritage.

 This Festival, originally the Esperance Anglican Wildflower Festival, started in 1990, as a display of wildflowers in the Old Anglican Rectory, in conjunction with the annual Church Fete.
 Devonshire teas and craft sales helped raise money for building a new Parish Centre.
 This became an annual event in the Rectory, until the new Parish Centre opened in 1996.
 The Wildflower display was held in this large hall up until 2020, when the event expanded to incorporate the Esperance Civic Centre's reception room, foyer and grounds.